evitaDB - Fast e-commerce database

 If the referenced entity is hierarchical and the returned entity references multiple entities, the reference used for ordering is the one that contains the order property and is the closest hierarchy node to the root of the filtered hierarchy node.

-This behaviour is best illustrated by a following example.
-Let's list products in the Accessories category ordered by the orderInCategory attribute on the reference to the category:
+This behaviour is best illustrated by the following example.
+Let's list products in the 'Accessories' category in order of the orderInCategory attribute on the category reference:

-The result will first contain products directly related to the Accessories category, ordered by orderInCategory in ascending order, then products Christmas electronics (which is the first child of the Accessories category with the least primary key), then Smart wearable (which has no directly related products), then Bands (which is the first child of the Smart wearable category), and so on.
+The result will first contain products in the Accessories category, ordered by orderInCategory from most to least, then products in the Christmas electronics category (which is the first child of the Accessories category with the least primary key), then products in the Smart wearable category (which has no directly related products), then products in the Bands category (which is the first child of the Smart wearable category), and so on.
 The order follows the order of the categories in the following image:

 dynamic-tree.png